 Call to Action

-• Support a funding increase for Title VII health programs administered by the Health Resources and Services Administration (HRSA), such as the Primary Care Training and Enhancement Program.
+- Support the $49.924 million in both the House and Senate FY 2025 Labor HHS appropriations bills for the Primary Care Training and Enhancement Program in any final FY2025 appropriations package as well as funding increases for Title VII health programs administered by the Health Resources and Services Administration (HRSA).
 ACP also strongly supports Title VII workforce diversity programs, including Centers of Excellence, Health Career Opportunity Programs, and Scholarships for Disadvantaged Students.